 ·School District contributions: .58%

-·State Contributions: Illinois has not fully funded the pension system since 1953.
+·State Contributions: Illinois has not fully funded the pension system for decades.

 This year the State contributed $2.2 billion; however, approximately 2/3 of that total was for debt service (past interest due).During the last fiscal year, TRS paid out $3.9 billion in benefits but collected $6.8 billion in revenue.